Amirmohammad-Bamdad/FaceExpressionRecognition/README.md

-# Car_Detection_CNN
+# Face Expression Recognition
-Development of a simple car-detection model using convolutional neural networks
+Development of a simple face expression recognition model using convolutional neural networks on FER-2013 dataset using PyTorch framework.